Ziad-Hegazy/Expenza/README.md

 # expenza

-An expenses tracker app.
+The expenses tracker app.

-_This project is still in progress_
+(still in progress)